IMPACT - Invasive Plant Control

 Where Does the San Diego River Park Foundation Work?

-The San Diego River Park Foundation completes invasive plant removal and control on our own lands, including our backcountry preserves and as part of our River Center at Grant Park project.
+The San Diego River Park Foundation completes invasive plant removal and control on our own lands, including our backcountry preserves and as part of our Grant Park project.

 In addition, we work with willing land owner partners, such as the City of San Diego and City of Santee, as well as private landowners to remove invasive plants as part of a watershed-wide effort to reduce the harmful impacts of invasive plants.
 Often, we partner with the San Diego River Conservancy to comply with applicable environmental regulations.